LatestJuly 28Council straw-voted revisions to the draft; the updated ordinance is expected in August. See what changed

 The expected path, per the council record:

-2. Late July 2026 — introduction (first reading), expected.
-Staff told the council on June 9 that introduction is scheduled for late July.
-As of July 7, no hearing has been formally noticed; check the council agenda archive at docs.santabarbaraca.gov.
+2. August 2026 — revised ordinance returns for introduction (first reading), expected.
+Staff told the council on July 28 they are "hopeful" the revised ordinance returns in August but committed to no date.
+As of July 29, no hearing has been noticed; check the council agenda archive at docs.santabarbaraca.gov.
+The noticed first-reading hearing is the next opportunity for public input on the record.

-4. January 1, 2027 — program operative, if adopted on schedule. §26.90.030's prohibitions take effect; the first annual general adjustment — approximately 2.1%, from the April 2026 CPI — becomes available; initial rental-registry registration comes due (January 1, 2027, or 30 days after forms are available, whichever is later); and the moratorium terminates by its own terms on the permanent program's operative date.
+4. January 1, 2027 — program operative, if adopted on schedule (confirmed unchanged on July 28). §26.90.030's prohibitions take effect; the first annual general adjustment — approximately 2.1%, from the April 2026 CPI — becomes available; phased registration of all rental units begins (covered units first; January 1, 2027, or 30 days after forms are available, whichever is later); and the moratorium terminates by its own terms on the permanent program's operative date.
+The program's fee remains unset pending the third-party fee study now being procured.

 If adoption slips past year-end, the moratorium still expires December 31, 2026 by its own sunset.